 Would you please check it out and let me know if it solves this issue?
 I'd rather not write a new plugin if one already fits the bill.

-#14 Updated by Matt Gold almost 7 years ago
+#14 Updated by Matt Gold about 7 years ago

 - Status changed from Assigned to Rejected